inventaire/inventaire-wiki/Data.md

 * additionnaly, you won't be allowed to set claims that belong to the work level on the edition, as we assume that editions inherit those from the works they are associated with, and that it would be unnecessary duplications

 [![contributive data](https://trello-attachments.s3.amazonaws.com/56e00fd7fbc3e6a2cc85aa56/803x625/2261e082efceca9a8a7598726a818b16/contributive_data.png)](https://inventaire.io/entity/isbn:9782290349229/edit)

+## Data contribution

+For anyone willing to enrich Inventaire CC0 data from their own dumps, here is the properties inventaire can understand.

+The [Inventaire client interface](https://github.com/inventaire/inventaire-client/) can read and interprete triples from Wikidata and Inventaire stores.
+In order to not be able to read every triples of Wikidata, Inventaire client reads only a limited set of **[whitelist properties](https://github.com/inventaire/inventaire/blob/master/server/lib/wikidata/whitelisted_properties.coffee)** that mimic [Wikidata](https://www.wikidata.org/wiki/Wikidata:List_of_properties) properties.
+The distribution of claims per properties is accessible through [this sparql query](https://query.inventaire.io/#%23Count%20the%20number%20of%20claims%20per%20property%0ASELECT%20%3Fproperty%20%28COUNT%28%3Fitem%29%20AS%20%3Fcount%29%20WHERE%20%7B%0A%20%20%3Fitem%20%3Fproperty%20%3Fvalue%20.%0A%7D%0AGROUP%20BY%20%3Fproperty%0AORDER%20BY%20DESC%28%3Fcount%29)

+The [Inventaire server](https://github.com/inventaire/inventaire) can read and write data only after typing every entity according to Inventaire own **[type model](https://github.com/inventaire/inventaire/blob/master/server/controllers/entities/lib/properties/properties_per_type.coffee)** which map types to properties.

+Those two lists of properties  ([client whitelist](https://github.com/inventaire/inventaire/blob/master/server/lib/wikidata/whitelisted_properties.coffee) and [server type model](https://github.com/inventaire/inventaire/blob/master/server/controllers/entities/lib/properties/properties_per_type.coffee)) represent what inventaire can read and write.
+Anyone willing to enrich Inventaire CC0 data can [contact Inventaire team](hello@inventaire.io) with dumps that match those properties or discuss it with us !

 ## Raw data
 ### API